freemanlo/FlexLLMGen/README.md

 - Enable weight compression by adding `--compress-weight`.
 This can reduce the weight memory usage by around 70%.
 - Offload all weights to disk by using `--percent 0 0 100 0 100 0`.
 This requires very little CPU and GPU memory.

+#### How to use Intel XPU?
+FlexLLMGen automatically detects Intel XPU devices when Intel Extension for PyTorch (IPEX) is installed.
+To use Intel XPU:

+1. Install Intel Extension for PyTorch: `pip install intel-extension-for-pytorch`
+2. Run FlexLLMGen normally - Intel XPU will be automatically detected and used
+3. All existing command-line arguments work the same with Intel XPU
+4. Memory offloading strategies (`--percent`) work identically with Intel XPU devices

 ## Performance Results
 ### Generation Throughput (token/s)
 The corresponding effective batch sizes and lowest offloading devices are in parentheses.
 Please see [here](benchmark/batch_size_table.md) for more details.